Michdo93/openHAB-Command-Proxy/README.md

 # openHAB-Command-Proxy
 Send a command as a GET request to this REST API developed with Python and Flask for an openHAB item and it forwards this as a POST request to the REST API of openHAB.

+This repository is archieved because there are [a newer solution](https://github.com/Michdo93/openHAB-Command-Proxy-Jython).

 ## Installation

 At first you have to install following dependencies: